stmarx/robomaster/README.md

     - 5V to RM power connection module (RM power just sufficient for Raspberry Pi 3B+)
-    - USB network to RM intelligent controller unit activated by start of RNDIS in Debian Linux
+    - USB network to RM intelligent controller unit activated by start of RNDIS on Debian Linux

   - the RoboMaster SDK as Python packackage "robomaster" on the Raspberry Pi